Bira/octopus-carnival/_drafts/star-wars-everyone.md

 Most of my experiences playing Star Wars RPGs were with the classic system from West End, years ago now.
 A few sessions under a couple of different GMs, both of whom were big fans of the setting and the system.
+I've also read some of the books one of these friends had.
 I'm sure my impressions in the rest of this post are a mix from the actual game text and from the GMs in question.
 It's been a while.

 The memory that sticks with me the most is that the game put us players in a state of constant "Jedi tension".
 It both sold Jedi as the most awesome character type in the entire galaxy, and strictly forbid players from being one.
-As a game written in the late 80s/early 90s, it placed a lot of importance on Canon with a capital C. And since there wasn't much of an "extended universe" back then, Canon meant the original trilogy of movies.
+As a game written in the late 80s/early 90s, it placed a lot of importance on the Official Stories.
+And since there wasn't much of an "extended universe" back then, that meant the original trilogy of movies.

 By default, campaigns in that game took place either shortly before Episode IV, or somewhere during the original trilogy.
 The authors had decided the only Jedi left in the Galaxy were those that appeared on-screen, and so therefore players couldn't make Jedi characters.
-Oh, there were rules for Jedi, because they had to show stats for the canonical characters, but you couldn't actually play one.
+Oh, there were rules for being a Jedi, because they had to show stats for the canonical characters, but you couldn't actually play one.

 Want to make a new, heretofore unknown Jedi survivor?
 You can't, there aren't any!
 Want to play one of the canonical characters?
-You can't, they're Canon NPCs and therefore both untouchable and much more awesome than you can ever hope to be.
-The closer you could get was to play a "Force-sensitive" character who was either completely untrained, or belonged to some quirky alien tradition that escape the Empire's purge by sheer luck.
+You can't, they're Official NPCs and therefore both untouchable and much more awesome than you can ever hope to be.
+The closer you could get was to play a "Force-sensitive" character who was either completely untrained, or belonged to some quirky alien tradition that escaped the Empire's purge by sheer luck.
 You were distinctly second-fiddle to a proper Jedi.
-And yeah, even though Luke himself fit the "untrained sensitive" category, it would take around 10 years of weekly sessions for a starting PC with that archetype to reach Luke's official stats.
+And yeah, even though Luke himself fit the "untrained sensitive" category during Episode IV, it would take around 10 years of weekly sessions for a starting PC with that archetype to reach Luke's official stats.

-I think a bit of this attitude might have ended up being inherited by subsequent games in the franchise, because the implementation they go with is very similar even when it's not as restrictive.
+I think a bit of this attitude might have ended up being inherited by subsequent games in the franchise, because the implementation they go with is very similar even when the setting is not as restrictive.
 Jedi are the best at using the Force.
-No other class or archetype can do it at all, save perhaps for the weaker "Force Adept" that acts as a consolation prize when Jedi aren't playable.
+No other class or archetype can even attempt it, save perhaps for the weaker "Force Adept" that acts as a consolation prize when Jedi aren't playable.

 Anyway, as you might have guessed from the rant above, I'd do things differently if I ever GMed a Star Wars game.
-In short, the Force would really work as advertised in A New Hope: it connects everyone in the galaxy, and therefore it's present on everyone in the galaxy.
+In short, the Force would really work as advertised in A New Hope: it connects everyone in the galaxy, and therefore it's present in everyone in the galaxy.

 ## How does this work?